About the Profession

 - ONLINE PREREQUISITE COURSES, INCLUDING ENGLISH, ARE STRONGLY DISCOURAGED AS MANY PROFESSIONAL SCHOOLS WILL NOT ACCEPT THEM.

 - Check with individual schools for additional requirements.
-PA schools may require Organic Chemistry, Physics, Biochemistry and often calculus courses.
+PA schools may require Organic Chemistry, Physics, Biochemistry and often Math (calculus and/or statistics) courses.

 - Psychology, English and credits in Humanities are frequently cited.